Toxicant1/B.E.L.T.A.H-/README.md

 ⚖️ LICENSE

 MIT License
-Copyright (c) 2025
 Author: Ishaq Ibrahim
+© 2025 BeltahBot-MD

 ---

-> 🌟 If you like BeltahBot, vibe nayo, customize, and share it.
-Hii si bot ya kawaida... ni ya mtaa, ni ya akili, ni ya Beltah 💚

--
+> 💚 Beltah is more than a bot... it’s a street-made digital assistant.
+Use it.
+Customize it.
+Enjoy the AI vibes 😎